 Waterfront Lot?
-Contact Planner Malcolm Norwood Ext.
-236 first!
+Contact Associate Planner Jaclyn Schneider Ext.
+234 first!
 Contact details on Staff page.

 For Permit process enquiries: Tracy Perrin, Development Services Analyst Ext.
 235. Contact details on Staff page.

 For questions related to the Ontario Building Code:

 The Building function regulates the Ontario Building Code through the review of permits and the inspections of projects.
 This regulation process ensures that building construction is uniformly regulated throughout Ontario and residents of the Township are assured of a safe working and living environment.

 All building and septic inspections must be scheduled through the Development Services Analyst.
 Inspection schedules for all inspectors are organized by this position.
 The Township is committed to meeting and exceeding provincial standards for inspections to be completed.